toxuin/Griswold/README.md

 Bukkit Plugin: Those useless before squidwards now can repair your stuff!

 Just show your stuff to blacksmith and he'll tell you how much he wants for the job.
 If you agree – just pass him the item.
+If item is fully repaired then he can add random enchants to it.

 Users have no commands (because they don't need them)!

 Simple!